FR

 EN

-Transcriptions, subtitles and machine translations
+AI-based subtitles and translations

 Automatic recognition saves a considerable amount of time compared to manual input.
 It takes about 8 hours of very tiring work to process a one-hour media, such as a conference recording, by hand.